“Night is our weapon”

 Abilities for the Khainite Shadowstalkers Warband

-- Shadow Leap (Double, Everyone): allows the fighter to fly for one activation
+- Shadow Leap (Double, everyone): Allows the fighter to fly when moving.

-- Dance of Death (Triple, Everyone) lets you use disengage actions to move close to enemy fighters
+- Dance of Death (Triple, everyone): Disengage actions can end close to enemy fighters.

 Strategy and Tactics for the Khainite Shadowstalkers